AppDaemon/appdaemon/docs/MQTT_API_REFERENCE.rst

 listen\_event()
 ~~~~~~~~~~~~~~~

-Listen event sets up a callback for a specific event, or any event.
-This is the primary way of listening
+This is the primary way of listening for changes within the MQTT plugin - unlike other plugins, MQTT does not keep state.
-for data from subscribed topics the plugin subscribed to, there there is no state change used.
 All MQTT messages will have an event type of ``MQTT_EVENT``

 Synopsis
 ^^^^^^^^